-Through five interactive sessions, a select group of students will participate in self-assessment, learn and read about effective leadership, engage in discussion with respected leaders, participate in exercises designed to develop strong judgment and analytical reasoning, and complete a project that demonstrates the leadership principles they learn.
+Through interactive sessions, a select group of students will participate in self-assessment, learn and read about effective leadership, engage in discussion with respected leaders, participate in exercises designed to develop strong judgment and analytical reasoning, and complete a project that demonstrates the leadership principles they learn.

 The Konduros Leadership Development Program serves to encourage and promote leadership while preparing students to effectively and successfully manage the people and organizations they will lead.